krABMaga/examples/sir_bayesian/README.md

 The network is created using `preferential attachment` algorithm; it's provided by a rust-ab macro: given a list of nodes, it adds nodes one by one, and it creates ages based on node degree.

+In this example, bayesian optimization is used to find a configuration able to fit with data provided.
+In other words, we want to reproduce a specific Epidemic curve.

 # How to run
-- To run only the simulation, run `cargo run --release`.
+- To run only the simulation, run `cargo run --release --features bayesian`.
-- To run the native visualization, run `cargo make run --profile release`.
-- To serve the web visualization locally, run `cargo make serve --profile release`.

 # References:
 - https://ccl.northwestern.edu/netlogo/models/VirusonaNetwork